-- Only if front passenger seat airbag system is deactivated.
-If the child restraint system is being secured using a threepoint seat belt, move seat height adjustment to uppermost position and ensure that vehicle seat belt runs forwards from the upper anchorage point.
-Adjust seat backrest inclination as far as necessary to a vertical position to ensure that the belt is tight on the buckle side. - = Seat available with ISOFIX and Top-Tether mounting brackets $\diamondsuit$ 53. - = Move the head restraint to uppermost position.
-If it interferes with the proper installation of the child restraint system, remove the head restraint \$\$\dot\$ 34. - U = Universal suitability in conjunction with three-point seat belt. - X = No child restraint system permitted in this weight class.
+= If the child restraint system is being secured using a three-point seat belt, move seat height adjustment to uppermost position and ensure that vehicle seat belt runs forwards from the upper anchorage point.
+Adjust seat backrest inclination as far as necessary to a vertical position to ensure that the belt is tight on the buckle side.

+- = Move the head restraint to uppermost position.
+If it interferes with the proper installation of the child restraint system, remove the head restraint \$\varphi\$ 33. - U = Universal suitability in conjunction with three-point seat belt. - X = No child restraint system permitted in this weight class.